How Much Does an LLC Cost in Missouri (Fees Breakdown)

 Does Missouri Charge An Annual Filing Fee For LLCs?

 No, Missouri does not charge an annual filing fee for LLCs.
-Unlike most other states, Missouri LLCs are not required to file annual reports or pay recurring fees to the Secretary of State.
-This applies to both domestic and foreign LLCs operating in Missouri, making it one of the most affordable states for ongoing LLC maintenance.
+Domestic and foreign LLCs alike skip the annual report most states require.
+That makes Missouri one of the more affordable states for ongoing LLC maintenance.

 Do I Need A Sales Tax License For My Missouri LLC?

-You need a sales tax license for your Missouri LLC if you sell tangible personal property or provide taxable services to customers.
-Register with the Missouri Department of Revenue using Form 2643 or the online registration system.
+Yes, you need a sales tax license if your Missouri LLC sells tangible personal property or provides taxable services.
+Register with the Department of Revenue using Form 2643 or its online system.
+There's no state fee to register.

 Does A Multi-Member LLC In Missouri Pay Corporate Income Tax?

-A multi-member LLC in Missouri does not pay corporate income tax by default.
-Multi-member LLCs are treated as partnerships for federal tax purposes, with pass-through taxation where profits and losses flow through to individual members' tax returns.
+No, a multi-member LLC in Missouri does not pay corporate income tax by default.
+The IRS treats it as a partnership, so profits and losses pass through to each member's individual tax return instead.

 References: